cgeyskens/phd/image-analysis/synapse-counting/README.md

 - Check also batch processing in python (so that you don't need to import for each image, all the libraries again)
 - solution?
 Defining the directory in nextflow with argparser

-2. Parsing arguments from pyhton to nextflow
+2. Parsing arguments from python to nextflow